soskek/variational_dropout_sparsifies_dnn/README.md

 This implementation uses new Chainer version 2 (see https://github.com/pfnet/chainer/tree/_v2 or https://github.com/pfnet/chainer/releases/tag/v2.0.0b1).
 This does not work on the old version of Chainer (in its master branch).

+This repository contains
+- MNIST example using variational dropout
+    - LeNet-300-100 and LeNet5
+- General Chain for models using variational dropout
+- Linear link using variational dropout
+- Convolution2D link using variational dropout
+- Sparse forward computation of Linear link

-This is based on the paper and the authors' [repository](https://github.com/ars-ashuha/variational-dropout-sparsifies-dnn), which uses theano instead of Chainer.
+The code of variational dropout is partly based on the paper and the authors' [repository](https://github.com/ars-ashuha/variational-dropout-sparsifies-dnn), which uses theano instead of Chainer.

 # Requirements